cybran77/refactoring-2nd-edition/README.md

 - **Mutable Data**
     - Changes to data can often lead to unexpected consequences and tricky bugs.
-    - Functional proramming - is based on the notion that data should never change and that updating data should be done by creating new data, leaving the old data pristine.
+    - Functional programming - is based on the notion that data should never change and that updating data should be done by creating new data, leaving the old data pristine.
     - Mutable data isn't a big problem when it's a variable whose scope is just a couple of lines--but its risk increases as its scope grows.

 - **Divergent Change**